telerik/ajax-docs/controls/rotator/mobile-support/fluid-capabilities.md

 End Sub
 ````

->note When you set the width of **RadRotator** in percentage the number of items in its view port cannot be controlled, because the width will change dynamically, however the items' width is fixed.
+>tip When you set the width of **RadRotator** in percentage the number of items in its view port cannot be controlled, because the width will change dynamically, however the items' width is fixed.
 As a result the first and last item in the view port may be partially visible.

 ## Fluid Design with Carousel and CoverFlow Rotators